Alan Forey

-Alan John Forey (born 1933) is reader emeritus in history at the University of Durham and an authority on the history of the military orders of the middle ages.
+Alan John Forey (born 1933) is reader emeritus in history at the University of Durham and an authority on the history of the military orders of the Middle Ages.
 In 1994, his work was collected and published in the Variorum Collected Studies series as Military Orders and Crusades.

+Biography

+Between 1956 and 1958, Forey spent time studying in Madrid at the Instituto Valencia of Don Juan on a De Osma Studentship that he won twice, the Studentship covered his expenses and research travel costs.